Projects

 The Nottingham Hearing and Tinnitus BioResource represents our effort to begin leveraging the power of large, open, accessible datasets in a way that could transform how we treat and manage hearing loss and hearing-related conditions in future.

-We are planning a feasibility study for the Nottingham Hearing and Tinnitus BioResource.
+We are running a feasibility study for the Nottingham Hearing and Tinnitus BioResource.
 This will evaluate the feasibility of administering a large audiological test battery; to ensure we have the right processes in place to recruit, test, and retain enough participants to make the BioResource viable.
 We will assess recruitment rates through different recruitment channels, the balance of the participant set recruited (sex, age, hearing conditions), the willingness of people to carry on with a longitudinal study, and the completeness and reliability of the data.

 A person cuts some hair from the back of a person's head